BobZhang26/Health-LLM-Using-Bedrock/README.md

 ## Project Status

+It is completed as of April, 2024.

 ## Next Steps

 1) Build a Medical PDF Ingestion Pipeline - the main challenge with this step is that [PubMed](https://pubmed.ncbi.nlm.nih.gov/), the main resource for medical journals and publications, has various sources for its publications.
 Some are hosted directly on the website, while some others are hosted on different journals and sites, all with different formats.
 In this latter case, some are web pages, while others are pdfs.
 One initial and reasonably complex hurdle is that some are available with special credentials.
 As for Pubmed's [API](https://www.ncbi.nlm.nih.gov/books/NBK25497/), EZ-Programming Utilities is notoriously complex, and other great programmers have developed tools to work with it, as much as possible.
 If you want to delve more into this topic, the great [Illia Zenkov](https://github.com/IliaZenkov) has produced a [special asynchronous scraper](https://github.com/IliaZenkov), which gets Pubmed links depending on the provided keywords.
 However, that is precisely the limitation: links, not PDFs.
-Here is a demo video demonstrating the challenges with Pubmed.
+Here is [in-depth documentation](https://github.com/nogibjj/Health-LLM-Using-Bedrock/blob/main/documentation/PDFIngestion/README.md) demonstrating the challenges with Pubmed.